Build a Google Review Link to Gather Reviews

 Why Google Reviews?

 It might sound ridiculous, but we live in a Google-centric world.
 With over 5 billion searches every day (Source: Search Engine Land) it’s paramount your business shows up in Google Search Results.
 Google reviews are one of just many factors taken into consideration for the mysterious ranking algorithm.
-Especially for local SEO like map packs.
+Especially for local SEO like Google maps packs.

-Google aside, reviews also help potential clients learn about your business.
+Google aside, current customer reviews also help potential clients learn about your business.
 It’s no secret that they are one of the leading factors in the purchasing process.
 Not only do consumers look at reviews before buying, but they trust them almost as much as a personal recommendation!
 When managed well, reviews and responses on your behalf can build confidence in your business’s ability to provide quality products and excellent service.
 Likewise, mismanagement of reviews can destroy your reputation before you even hear from the potential customer.
 Long story short.
 Reviews matter.

 Creating Your Google Review Link